-• For interoperability, elements in the CellML namespace set should not be defined inside extension elements.

-[Specifically, applications should not define important model structure, mathematics or metadata information within extension elements, that other applications are free to ignore.]
+- For interoperability, elements in the CellML namespace should not be defined inside extension elements. - [Specifically, applications should not define important model structure, mathematics or metadata information within extension elements, which other applications are free to ignore.] - For interoperability, attributes in the CellML namespace should not be defined on extension elements.